A Ghost Story for Christmas: Related works

 Before Clark's films came under the remit of the BBC Drama Department it commissioned a Christmas play from Nigel Kneale, an original ghost story called The Stone Tape, broadcast on Christmas Day 1972.
 With its modern setting, this is not generally included under the heading of A Ghost Story for Christmas and was originally intended as an episode of the anthology Dead of Night.

+Though neither made by Clark nor part of the BBC's "A Ghost Story for Christmas" strand, but done in a similar style, a 15 minute adaptation of M.R.
+James's Mr. Humphreys and His Inheritance was adapted for television as part of an episode of the ITV Schools programme Music Scene, in 1976.
+The production was written, produced, and directed by Tony Scull and starred Geoffrey Russell as Mr. Humphreys.
+It is available on DVD as an extra on the Network DVD release of the 1979 ITV Playhouse production of Casting The Runes (see below).

 Clark directed another story by M. R. James, Casting The Runes for the series ITV Playhouse, produced by Yorkshire Television and first broadcast on ITV on 24 April 1979.
 Adapted by Clive Exton, it reimagined the events of James's story taking place in a contemporary television studio.

 For Christmas 1979 the BBC produced a 70-minute-long adaptation of Sheridan Le Fanu's gothic tale Schalcken the Painter, directed and adapted by Leslie Megahey.
 Like the earlier Whistle and I'll Come to You, the production was listed as part of the long-running BBC arts series Omnibus.

 Repeats of the original series on BBC Four at Christmas 2007 included The Haunted Airman, a new adaptation of Dennis Wheatley's novel The Haunting of Toby Jugg by Chris Durlacher, although this film was originally screened on 31 October 2006.

 For Christmas 2008 an original three-part ghost story by Mark Gatiss, Crooked House, was produced instead, though Gatiss has cited the original adaptations as a key influence.

 The Turn of the Screw (1898), a novella by Henry James (no relation to M. R. James), was adapted as a feature-length drama by Sandy Welch and broadcast on BBC One on 30 December 2009.